Form E in Divorce – What is it & What do I need to do?

 When filling out a Form E you may come across a Form e1.
 Both forms are similar so it’s easy to get confused between them.

 However, Form E is the form that’s used in divorce or dissolution.
 A form e1 is for financial remedy (other than a financial order or financial relief after an overseas divorce or dissolution etc).

 Form E is a large document with multiple questions, which can seem rather daunting at first.
 We would advise reading through the document first before attempting to answer any of the questions.

 Once you have done this check the final page, which will include the checklist of evidence.
 The documents needed will provide you with the answers that are required to fill out the form.

 To make it a little easier we recommended finding these document first.

 It’s extremely important that you give the courts the correct information otherwise you will have to pay the consequences.

 If you believe your spouse has not been truthful then make sure you have evidence to back up your claim.

-For guidance on how to complete the form ensure you check out the guidance notes from the Gov website.
-This will provide you with clear and useful guidance on how to fill out your Form E.
+This will provide you with clear and useful guidance on how to fill out your Form E without any errors.